 Why not host it yourself?!

 Amazon’s AWS platform exists behind a NAT infrastructure.
-This infrastructure provides a solid hosting architecture that uses the following Amazon AWS features:
+This infrastructure provides a robust hosting architecture that uses the following Amazon AWS features:

-These features combined with cPanel/WHM/DNSOnly make deployment and provisioning of new servers unbelievably rapid and simple.
+These features, combined with cPanel/WHM/DNSOnly, make deployment and provisioning of new servers unbelievably rapid and straightforward.

-Okay!
-Now that we are done with some of the housekeeping items let’s dive into the meat of the process.
+Ok!
+Since we’ve finished with some housekeeping items, let’s dive into the meat of the process.
 First things first, you’ll need to sign-up for Amazon Web Services.
 The sign-up process is very straightforward, but you may have a wait a few minutes for the account creation to complete, allowing you to access all the services in the AWS Marketplace.